 Data and Analysis are Key

-Review the following takeaways to get an idea of where to begin:
+Review the following takeaways to get an idea of where to begin to increase email marketing ROI:

 - Use marketing automation to improve the effectiveness of the emails.
 If you use the right email software, you will be able to create more powerful campaigns.